Susana465/camkii_thesis/40-results.md

 The simulation reveals a rapid decrease in the concentration of free CaM, which stabilises at approximately half of its initial value, suggesting that roughly half of the CaM molecules remain unbound to calcium.
 Upon further investigation, this suggests that calcium is acting as a saturating factor.
 Given that each CaM molecule can bind up to four calcium ions, the 290 CaM molecules would require at least 1200 calcium ions (290 × 4 $\approx$ 1200) for full saturation.
 However, the model uses 1000 calcium ions, which is slightly below this threshold.
 It is also worth noting that calcium ions are continuously binding to and dissociating from CaM as part of the ongoing reactions, so as some calcium may dissociate from one species, it might then associate to another, allowing for dynamic and emergent molecule behaviours.
 Even if the calcium concentration were increased (the difference between 1000 and 1200 calcium ions would be relatively small, from 3.282 μM to 3.938 μM, respectively), we would expect an increase in the number of CaM molecules bound to four calcium ions, but the change might not be substantial.

-future step: having fully bound CaM can be useful to test whether the system can even reach peak activity, and CaMKII can be phosphorylated at levels shown in literature.

 ![CaM binding to 1,2,3 and 4 calcium ions (calcium not shown) and formation of CaMKII-CaM complex (CaMKII_CaM_Ca4). _For reproducibility, this figure was obtained from plotting "run_2025-04-03_08-45-21_seed_2."_](40-results-figures\WT\calcium-binding.png){#fig-calcium-binding fig-pos='H' fig-scap="CaM binding calcium"}

-### Stabilisation of CaMKII in the Open Conformation
+### CaM stabilises CaMKII in the open conformation, but is not required for CaMKII/NMDAR binding
 Next, we examine CaM–CaMKII binding (@fig-cam-camkii-binding), focusing on how CaMKII's open conformation of subunits stabilises over time.
-Out of the 720 CaMKII subunits released, a total of 104 molecules remain in the open conformation (camkii_open), at 100 seconds.
+Out of the 720 CaMKII subunits released (not shown), a total of 104 molecules remain in the open conformation (camkii_open), at 100 seconds.
 Camkii_open represent the total population of CaMKII subunits that are structurally in their open state.
 To determine how many of these open subunits are simultaneously bound to CaM, we refer to the pink trace in @fig-cam-camkii-binding, which indicates that 79 subunits are CaM-bound by the end of the simulation.
-This shows that approximately 75% of the open CaMKII subunits are being stabilised in this state through CaM binding up until that point.
+This shows that approximately 75% of the open CaMKII subunits are being stabilised in this state through CaM binding up until the end of the simulation.

 In contrast, the population of open CaMKII subunits that are not bound to CaM reaches equilibrium just before the 20-second mark, maintaining a steady count of just above 20 molecules until the end of the simulation.
 This accounts for the remaining 25% of the open CaMKII pool.
 These observations indicate that the majority of open CaMKII subunits are stabilised in their active conformation via CaM binding, while a smaller proportion is maintained in the open state by alternative mechanisms.

-In the model at hand, CaMKII is defined as dynamically transitioning between open and closed conformations, and unless stabilised in the open state—either through CaM binding, T286 phosphorylation, or NMDAR association —it will revert to the closed state (see @fig-tbl-1).
+In the model at hand, CaMKII is defined as dynamically transitioning between open and closed conformations, and unless stabilised in the open state —either through CaM binding, T286 phosphorylation, or NMDAR association— it will revert to the closed state (see @fig-tbl-1).
 So we can see in @fig-cam-camkii-binding that the majority of CaMKII open is stabilised by CaM, however, there is another mechanism that is keeping CaMKII open.
 This other mechanism is in direct relation with NMDAR interaction as we will explore next.

 By examining @fig-camkii-opening-nmdar, we observe that the levels of CaMKII binding to NMDARs (dark blue line: nmdar_camkii_complex) closely follow the same pattern as CaM unbinding from CaMKII (medium blue: camkii_cam_unbound_open).
-In other words, as CaMKII associates with NMDARs, this interaction maintains CaMKII in an open state, during which CaM dissociates from the complex.
+In other words, as CaMKII associates with NMDARs, this interaction maintains CaMKII in an open state, without the need for CaM binding to CaMKII.

-Interestingly, the proportion of CaMKII free from CaM, that are still in their open conformation (medium blue: camkii_cam_unbound_open) fluctuates up and down frequently, which comes from camkii opening and closing (am cam is not bound yet).
+Interestingly, the proportion of CaMKII free from CaM that are still in their open conformation (medium blue: camkii_cam_unbound_open, @fig-camkii-opening-nmdar) fluctuates up and down frequently, which comes from CaMKII opening and closing (as CaM is not bound yet).

-indicating that calmodulin is continuously binding to and dissociating from CaMKII; whereas the CaMKII/NMDAR complex stabilises as all NMDARs are saturated (there are 30 NMDARs released and by the end they are all bound to CaMKII).

-After approximately 35 seconds, the levels of camkii_cam_unbound_open stabilise and remain lower than the total amount of CaMKII bound to the NMDAR complex.
-In summary, this observation indicates that CaM is binding and unbinding from CaMKII holoenzymes that have formed a complex with NMDARs, and that binding of CaMKII to the NMDAR stabilises the subunits in their open conformation.
+Initially, the level of CaMKII free from CaM that are still in their open conformation (camkii_cam_unbound_open) fluctuates and exceeds the amount of CaMKII bound to NMDARs (nmdar_camkii_complex).
+This indicates that while a pool of open CaMKII is available, not all of it is bound to NMDARs at once.
+Over time, as CaMKII binding to NMDARs progresses and the system approaches a steady state, newly opened CaMKII subunits are quickly captured by available NMDAR binding sites.
+Consequently, the amount of free, open CaMKII stabilizes at a level consistently lower than the amount of NMDAR-bound CaMKII, indicating that binding to NMDARs efficiently sequesters and stabilizes open CaMKII in the later phase.

+Moreover, in @fig-camkii-opening-nmdar, we observe a three-step, ladder-like progression of CaMKII binding to NMDARs.
+Each step corresponds to an increase in the number of CaMKII subunits bound: first reaching approximately 12 subunits, then 24, and finally 30.
+This pattern suggests that entire CaMKII holoenzymes (each containing 12 subunits) sequentially bind to NMDARs.

+Initially, one holoenzyme binds rapidly, with its subunits quickly associating with available NMDARs.
+Once 12 subunits are bound, a second holoenzyme begins binding.
+However, this process is slower, likely because after the first 12 subunits are bound, there are fewer free NMDARs left.
+Now, the second holoenzyme has fewer choices, and it may need to "search" or "diffuse" around more to find free receptors.
+Finally, after the second holoenzyme binds (up to 24 subunits), a third holoenzyme binds partially, occupying the remaining 6 NMDARs.
+By the time the third holoenzyme tries to bind, only 6 NMDARs are free — not enough for all 12 subunits.
+The progressive slowing reflects decreasing availability of free NMDARs for binding.
+The implications of these findings are discussed in the REFERENCE-SECTION; however, this particular mode of CaMKII binding to NMDARs may be an artifact of the model.
+Although not necessarily invalid, this aspect warrants further scrutiny and should be revisited in future research.

+In summary, the majority (75%) of CaMKII subunits in the open conformation are stabilized by binding to CaM.
+However, while  CaM helps stabilize CaMKII in the open state, the binding of CaMKII to NMDARs is not dependent on CaM.
+As CaMKII binds to NMDARs, it maintains its open conformation even without CaM binding, indicating that the interaction between CaMKII and NMDARs can stabilize the open state of CaMKII independently of CaM.

 ::: {#fig-camkii-open layout-ncol=1 fig-pos='H' fig-scap="Stabilisation of CaMKII in the Open Conformation" width="70%"}